yeetypete/timebot/README.md

     Point top;
 };
 ```
 Digits are made of segments consisting of a `Point` class storing the x and y coordinate.
 The start point and end point define a line segment.
-The `Point` and `Segment` classes have the following structure:
+The `Point` and `Segment` classes are found in [src/clock.h](src/clock.h) and have the following structure:

 ```c++
 struct Point {